syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 ### stackedHeaderRows `array`
 {:#members:stackedheaderrows}

-Gets or sets an object that indicates to managing the collection of stacked header rows for the treegrid.
+Gets or sets an object that indicates to managing the collection of stacked header rows for the TreeGrid.

 #### Default Value